marth141/marth141/README.md

 As of writing this (2021/12/22) I've been doing an Elixir backend for Skyline Solar.

-This application is an Elixir umbrella application using Phoenix Framework, Oban, and wrappers for eight Software as a Service applications APIs.
+This application is an Elixir umbrella application using Phoenix Framework, Oban, and custom wrappers for eight Software as a Service applications APIs.
 The Elixir application handles realtime webhooks (where available) to pass information between the eight SaaS products.

 In this way, Skyline Solar has been able to grow 111% since implementing in 2020.
 It has been a pretty wild ride.